 Ben Nabouhane debuted for Comoros in the 1-1 draw against Burkina Faso in 2014.
 Two years later, Comoros continued its 2017 qualifying campaign against Botswana on Mar.
 24, 2016, four years earlier debuted in the 2012 edition.
 Comoros was winless in 20 previous significant qualifiers, but Ben Nabouhane scored his first-ever goal to break a scoreless stalemate.

 Torrential rains delayed the game, but Comoros achieved its long-awaited victory.
 Three days later, in the rematch in Francistown, Yossouf M'Changama put Comoros up again.
 The nation nearly achieved a sweep against the 2012 Africa Cup of Nations participants.
-However, Botswana was able to tie the match, and a goal from Joel Mogrosi denied Comoros another famous result.
-Despite the last-place finish, Comoros held their own in a group that saw Burkina Faso and Uganda qualify for the 2017 Africa Cup of Nations.
+However, Botswana was able to tie the match, and Joel Mogrosi denied Comoros another famous result.
+Comoros held their own in a group that saw Burkina Faso and Uganda qualify for the 2017 Africa Cup of Nations. despite the last-place finish

 One year after its historic victory, Comoros began 2017 with goals from Benjaloud Youssouf and Chakhar Alhadhur in the first leg of its preliminary matchup against Mauritius proved significant in advancing to the next qualifying round.
 The reward was matchups against Cameroon, Morocco, and Malawi in a qualifying campaign that lasted 19 months, owing to the CAF's decision to expand the 2019 Africa Cup of Nations to 24 nations.

 Comoros was dreaming of a shock berth, and one player who understood upsetting the applecart achieved a feat in 2017.
-Born in Valence and having debuted in the 1-1 draw with Burkina Faso in 2014, Fouad Bachirou joined Swedish club Östersunds FK that same year, who four years earlier was playing in Sweden's Division 2 (fourth level of Swedish club football).
+Born in Valence and having debuted in the 1-1 draw with Burkina Faso in 2014, Fouad Bachirou joined the Swedish club Östersunds FK that year, who played four years earlier in Sweden's Division 2 (fourth level of Swedish club football).

 Bachirou was on the club's squad that achieved promotion to Sweden's Allsvenskan in 2015.
-Following that achievement, Bachirou also helped Östersunds FK win the 2016-17 Svenska Cupen and its first club football appearance.
-The achieved helped Östersunds FK upset Turkish giants Galatasary in Europa League qualifying as the Swedish club rode the momentum to a Round of 32 appearance in their maiden voyage.
+Following that achievement, Bachirou guided Östersunds FK to win its first club football appearance in 2016-17 Svenska Cupen.
+The achievement helped Östersunds FK upset Turkish giants Galatasary in Europa League qualifying as the Swedish club rode the momentum to a Round of 32 appearances in their maiden voyage.

 Nearly Achieving the Impossible

-After losing to Malawi to open its 2019 qualifiers, Comoros turned its attention to the 2018 African Nations Championship qualifying, and goals from Youssouf Ibroihim Djoudja and Raidou Bouna Bacar gave Comoros a vital result against Lesotho.
-Despite losing in the second leg eight days later, Comoros advanced to the next round.
+After losing to Malawi to open its 2019 qualifiers, Comoros turned its attention to the 2018 African Nations Championship qualifying and goals from Youssouf Ibroihim Djoudja and Raidou Bouna Bacar gave Comoros a vital result against Lesotho.
+Comoros advanced to the next round despite losing in the second leg eight days later.

 Only Namibia stood between Comoros and the 2018 African Nations Championship.
 However, experience decided this two-legged series in which Comoros had a 2-0 lead after the aggregate's first 45 minutes.
 Muna Katupose, a member of Namibia's squad at the 2008 Africa Cup of Nations, scored both goals in the second leg.
 The second goal came in stoppage time and denied Comoros a shock qualification.

-Still, Comoros won four games in 2017, compared to three victories between 2005 and 2016.
-The fourth win came in a friendly against Mauritania on Oct.
+Still, Comoros won four games in 2017, including a friendly against Mauritania on Oct.
 6, 2017.
 A lone goal from Youssouf M'Changama decided the match in Tunis, and it would mark the first of three consecutive games the then Gazélec Ajaccio midfielder notched.

-As the focus shifted to the 2019 qualifiers, another goalscorer emerged in a group as Comoros hoped to achieve results against two African giants.
+As the focus shifted to the 2019 qualifiers, another goalscorer emerged as Comoros hoped to achieve results against two African giants.
 On Sept.
 8, 2018, Comoros had Cameroon on the ropes when Ben Nabouhane put his nation ahead after 15 minutes.
-Only a Stephane Bahoken goal 10 minutes from time denied Comoros a famous victory, but Comoros had a bonafide forward.
+Only a Stephane Bahoken goal 10 minutes later denied Comoros a famous victory, but Comoros had a bonafide forward.